 Van Hollen, Beyer Introduce Legislation to Improve ATF, Strengthen Gun Violence Prevention

-The ATF Improvement and Modernization Act would:
+The ATF Improvement and Modernization Act, originally introduced in 2020, would:

 Make it easier for the ATF to work with other agencies to address violent crime